qhdwight/q-lang/README.md

 Hello!
 This is the repository for my work in progress language.
 It is a fun way for me to learn about assembly and language design.

+It currently compiles Q-Lang into x86 assembly and then assembles it with GCC (so you must have that in your path).
+Mac and Linux only for now.

 ## Examples

 ### [Calculator](examples/calculator.qq)